-A chalazion, pronounced sha-LAY-zee-on, is a cyst-like bump in the upper or lower eyelid caused by inflammation due to a blocked meibomian gland.
+A chalazion, pronounced sha-LAY-zee-on, is a cyst-like bump in the upper or lower eyelid caused by inflammation due to a blocked oil gland.
 It may look a bit like a stye.
-While a stye involves a bacterial infection from a blocked oil gland, a chalazion has no infectious element and may take much longer to resolve.
+While a stye involves a bacterial infection, a chalazion has no infectious element and may take much longer to resolve.

 - A hard nodule or swelling in the eyelid, typically a little farther from the edge than a stye, or sometimes on the underneath of the eyelid

 - The skin outside of the chalazion usually isn't tender and can be moved around easily without pain.

 - Blurry vision which could result if the swelling due to a chalazion on the upper lid is enough to press on the cornea.

 Chalazia can be categorized as either superficial or deep, depending on the glands that are blocked.

 - Inflammation of a meibomian gland leads to a deep chalazion.